rebeccaamador/topic-sync-automation/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```

-## 🤝 Contributing
+## 🔧 Extending the Tool

 To add support for new topic patterns or sink types:

 1. Update the appropriate step script (`step1_*.py`, `step2_*.py`)
-2. Test with dry-run scripts
+2. Test with dry-run scripts in `local-testing/`
 3. Update this README with examples

 ## 📝 Notes